DoryAzar/caligrafy/README.md

 Caligrafy is built with an MVC architecture pattern that separates the business logic from the presentation layers.
 The Caligrafy MVC established an arsenal of methods and features that ensure that the separation of concerns is maintained between business and presentation layers.

 ### 3. Modern Modular Librairies
 Caligrafy comes pre-packaged with ready-to-use modern features.
-In few lines, you can start accepting credit card payments, ach payments, cryptocurrency payments.
+In few lines, you can start accepting credit card payments, ach payments, cryptocurrency payments, building chatbots and assistants.
 In one line of code, your application can have rich structured data and can be ready for social sharing.
 In no time, your application can have a REST-API exposed for third-party applications.
 And many others...

 ### 4. VueJS
 Caligrafy supports VueJS as an alternative to using its template engine.
 VueJS complements Caligrafy in its ability to create powerful and nimble user experiences in the "View" layer of an MVC architecture.
 If you are a PHP developer, Caligrafy makes it easy for you to use VueJS.
 If you are a Javascript developer, Caligrafy makes it easy for you to not be overwhelmed by PHP.